americanexpress/one-app-ducks/README.md

 ### `redirection` Duck

 The redirection duck is for managing redirection of users.
-It is particularly useful on the server.
+It is particularly useful on the server where it is used to send a [`302`](https://www.restapitutorial.com/httpstatuscodes.html) response.

 **Contents:**